CarlottaDP/Binary-Algorithm/README.md

                                         4- Update the weights
                                         5- Repeat

-                                    # The pseudocode
+# The pseudocode : Designing a Learning rule

-*Designing a Learning rule*

                                         - Use label data 🡲 predict output

                                         - Compare the predicted output with actual output ( firing status = active vs not active)

                                         - Adjust bias and weights according to the outoput status

                                         - Repeat

 f(x) = 1 if w · x + b > 0     # the function of the output f (x) is is defined IF the sum 'Σ' of the features values